AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 However, the general theory of relativity shows that spacetime is

-curved (and this curvature can be
+curved (and this curvature can be strong), so its

-compared to planar surfaces, curved surfaces have a great manifold of
+to planar surfaces, curved surfaces have a great manifold of

 shapes with different geometric and topological properties -